 SUN VOYAGER

-This modern monument of a viking ship is situated right on the seafront and is one spot many people walk to.
-Sadly there are still street lights behind your back but as long as you’re gazing out to sea then you are still unencumbered with buildings and street lights.
-This spot is ideal if you don’t have transport and don’t want to walk too far from your hotel in downtown Reykjavik.
+This modern monument of a Viking ship is situated right on the seafront and is one spot many people walk to.
+Sadly, there are still street lights behind your back, but as long as you’re gazing out to sea then you are still unencumbered with buildings and street lights.
+This spot is ideal if you don’t have transport and don’t want to walk too far from your hotel in downtown Reykjavík.

 THE HARBOUR & GRANDI

-I hope this guide has helped you increase your chances of spotting the northern lights in Reykjavik and its surrounding areas.
+I hope this guide has helped you increase your chances of spotting the northern lights in Reykjavík and its surrounding areas.
 If you want us to help you come up with the best option for your trip, please get in touch and we can help optimise your itinerary.

 Good luck and happy hunting!

-1. Great information!
+Great information!
 I’ll be visiting Iceland in January for the sole purpose of hunting the Northern Lights.
 We were there in June 2 years ago, and it was amazingly beautiful, but this time we want to see the lights 🙂